StorjOld/heartbeat/README.md

 (tag,state) = beat.encode('path/to/file')
 ```

 The file tag encapsulates data about the file which will be used by a server to verify that it has stored the file.  file, tag and state information are sent to server (tag may or may not be quite large).
-The state information will be signed or encrypted.
+The state information will be signed and/or encrypted.

 ```python
 challenge = beat.gen_challenge()